Bachelor’s in Performance and Sports Psychology

 - Performance arts coaching and management

 The level of education you need to become a sports psychologist depends on your career goals and the state requirements where you plan to practice.
 There are two types of sports psychologists — clinical psychologists and educational psychologists.
-To become a licensed clinical sports psychologist, you will need to earn a doctorate in psychology, practice for two years under a licensed psychologist and pass the licensure exam.
+To become a licensed clinical sports psychologist, you will need to complete sports psychology courses and earn a doctorate in psychology, practice for two years under a licensed psychologist and pass the licensure exam.
 Educational sports psychologists are typically advisors and do not diagnose and treat patients like clinical sports psychologists.
 Therefore, educational sports psychologists are not always licensed and may be able to work with a bachelor’s or master’s degree.

 On any given day, sports psychologists can be found providing athletes with various strategies and techniques to help them overcome performance hurdles.
 For example, they help athletes enhance their performance with visualization, self-talk, relaxation and other mental strategies.
-They provide athletes with techniques to deal with the pressures of competition or with the pain and recovery of injuries.
+They provide athletes with coping techniques to deal with the pressures of competition or with the pain and recovery of injuries.
 Sports psychologists also help athletes increase their motivation to keep up with their fitness regimens.

 General Education Requirements